JanPlr/langdock-examples/Tiny-Apps-Build-By-Langdock/README.md

 # Tiny Apps Built by Langdock

-These single-file HTML applications were **fully built by Langdock AI**.
+These single-file HTML applications were **fully built by Claude Opus in the Langdock Chat**.
 No coding required — just describe what you need and Langdock creates it for you.

 ## How to Use